cyclosproject/ng-swagger-gen/README.md

 - **api/api.module.ts**: A module that declares an `NgModule` that provides all services.
 Your root application module should import this module to ensure all services are available via dependency injection on your application.
-Use `ApiModule.forRoot()` in your root module to ensure the `ApiConfiguration` class is available in all modules.
+Use `ApiModule.forRoot({rootUrl = 'http://yourwebserver'})` in your root module to ensure the `ApiConfiguration` class is available in all modules.
   In all the other modules, you should include the module without the `.forRoot()` to prevent the configuration from being overridden.

 ## Using a configuration file